Library · Article 01 · metabolic health

 The reason metabolic health matters more than weight is that nearly every chronic disease of modern life involves metabolic dysregulation as a root or major contributor.
 Type 2 diabetes is, by definition, a disease of metabolic regulation.
 Cardiovascular disease, the leading cause of death globally, is heavily influenced by glucose handling, lipid metabolism, blood pressure regulation, and inflammatory tone, all metabolic.
 Fatty liver disease, polycystic ovary syndrome, many cancers, cognitive decline including Alzheimer's (sometimes called type 3 diabetes by researchers studying the metabolic component), and accelerated biological aging all share metabolic dysregulation as a contributing factor.

 The implication is that supporting metabolic health is not a niche concern.
 It is one of the highest-leverage interventions in modern health, and it is largely modifiable through daily inputs.
 The list is familiar by now: a whole-food, predominantly plant-based eating pattern; regular movement, particularly the combination of aerobic and resistance work; adequate, consistent sleep; stress regulation that allows the nervous system to leave activation mode regularly; meal timing that aligns with the body's circadian biology; and the accumulated effect of these conditions across years rather than weeks.
+When these conditions are sustained, markers of longevity tend to improve quietly, long before the body signals a crisis.[T3]

 The body is not asking for perfection.
 It is asking for conditions it can work with.The Health Protocol · Chapter XIII